 We are a 501(c)(3) nonprofit organization.
 We began as Friends of Fish Creek (FOFC).
 The work we did as FOFC allowed us to recognize that the effects of nutrient pollution evident in Fish Creek extends far beyond the Westbank of the Snake River, seriously threatening water quality throughout Jackson Hole.
 Therefore, we have taken on a new challenge and a new name – Protect Our Water Jackson Hole.
-Water pollution in our seemingly pristine valley is caused by nutrients from several sources that threaten serious damage to our environment, health, and economy.
+Water pollution in our seemingly pristine valley is caused by nutrients from several sources that threaten serious damage to the environment, human health, and economy across Teton County, Wyoming.
 Essential solutions to our nutrient pollution problems are now underway but much more must be done.
 We need your help.

 Why Friends of Fish Creek is now Protect Our Water Jackson Hole: